aolsenjazz/libsamplerate-js/README.md

 ## Building From Source

+Before you can compile the WASM code you need to [download and install Empscripten](https://emscripten.org/docs/getting_started/downloads.html) and activate PATH variables for the current terminal.
 To build and compile the JS + WASM resources from source, run:

 ```bash
 git clone https://github.com/aolsenjazz/libsamplerate-js